dtulibrary/toshokan/README.md

 ## Testing

-Install up solr, configure it and import the data with one rake task:
+Install solr, configure it and import the data with one rake task:

     $ rake solr:setup_and_import

 Then migrate the database and run the tests

+    $ rake solr:setup_and_import
     $ rake db:migrate
     $ rake db:seed
     $ rake db:test:prepare